 PwC Vietnam maintains strong relationships with key ministries, such as the Ministry of Finance, Ministry of Industry and Trade, Ministry of Planning and Investment, General Department of Taxation, General Department of Customs, etc.

 PwC Vietnam is a leading provider of tax and legal services in Vietnam.
-The tax and legal services team of PwC Vietnam has around 300 expatriate and Vietnamese professionals operating from the two major cities in Vietnam, Ha Noi and Ho Chi Minh City.
+The tax and legal services team of PwC Vietnam has more than 1,000 expatriate and Vietnamese professionals operating from the two major cities in Vietnam, Ha Noi and Ho Chi Minh City.
 We provide a full range of services to our clients, including advice and compliance services, customs, transfer pricing, due diligence, and legal services.

 Maintaining a separate law firm licensed by Vietnam’s Ministry of Justice enables us to offer comprehensive legal and advisory services.